 C) Give as many details about your issue as possible

-Please share your specific issue and the location(s) where you’re experiencing the issues – for example, if you’re having problems with the framerate, is it happening constantly, or is it during certain modes, during gameplay, etc.?
+Please share your specific issue and the location(s) of where you’re experiencing the issues – for example: if you’re having problems with the framerate, is it happening constantly or is it during certain modes, during gameplay, etc.?
 The following information can greatly help as well:

 - Where and when did the issue occur?